Non shifted calculus of variations on time scales with Nabla-differentiable Sigma: The -analogous results

 \section{The $\nabla$-analogous results}

 We conclude this paper with the following remark.
-The whole study made in this paper can be analogously derived for non shifted calculus of variations with Lagrangian functionals written with a $\nabla$-integral dependent on a $\nabla$-derivative.
+The whole study made in this paper can be analogously derived for nonshifted calculus of variations with Lagrangian functionals involving a $\nabla$-integral dependent on a $\nabla$-derivative.
+We refer to the duality principle introduced in \cite{capu} and to \cite{torr15} for an example of application in calculus of variations on general time scales.